 I. Ensuring Assessment Procedures Are In Place (Standards 4, 7, 11,14)

-The institution has significantly increased its focus and commitment to assessment since the last decennial visit.
-Both human and financial resources have been added, and results of progress and success have been shared with the entire campus community.
-In addition, the ways in which programs have used assessment outcomes to inform programmatic and course-level changes have also been collected and shared.
-One reason for this improvement has been the ability to standardize reporting structures as well as the addition of technological resources.
+392 The institution has significantly increased its focus and commitment to assessment since the last also been collected and shared.
+One reason for this improvement has been the ability to standardize